explosion/prodigy-openai-recipes/README.md

 ![](imgs/flagged.png)

 Any flagged examples will automatically be picked up to be added to the prompt.
-Also note that makes it easier for me to retreive the example into a file.
+Also note that makes it easier to retrieve the example into a file.
 The command below does just that.

 ```
 python -m prodigy db-out cooking-openai | grep \"flagged\":true > prompt-examples.jsonl